qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - i need help to  unsubscribe to my account
 - i need help to cancel my subscription account
 - hello ! how do i cancel my easilydo account
+- how do i cancel my easilydo subscription?

 ## intent:cannot_track_packages
 - package tracking is not working